Parallelisation of partial differential equations via representation theory

 \Section{background} Background.

-The idea of using symmetry and representation theory to decouple PDEs goes back a long ways and in a sense underlies much of quantum mechanics, as discussed in \cite{tinkham2003group,cotton1991chemical}.
-In terms of numerical discretisation it is standard practice for rotational symmetry (e.g., spherical harmonics are a symmetry-adapted basis for $SO(3)$ , cf.~\cite{vasil2019tensor} and references therein) but its utilisation for discrete symmetry groups is underused.
-The first usage of dihedral symmetry in finite element methods appears to be the thesis of F\"assler \cite{fassler1976application} (see also \cite{stiefel2012group}), which investigated the numerical solution of PDEs on regular polygons.
+\addition{Whilst the idea of using symmetries in geometric integration gained prominence in the late 1980s \cite{kang1989construction,lasagni1988canonical,sanz1988runge}, the lesser known concept of symmetry-adapted bases incorporating knowledge from representation theory actually predates this field, with the first usage of dihedral symmetry for the numerical solution of PDEs on regular polygons via Finite Element Methods appearing in the mid 1970s in the thesis of F\"assler \cite{fassler1976application} (see also \cite{stiefel2012group}\addition{, and the recent Python package implementing this approach for building symmetry-adapted bases \cite{PySymmetry}}).
 Further investigation of tackling subproblems associated with such a construction was investigated by Bossavit \cite{bossavit1993boundary}.
-Allgower, Georg and collaborators pursued using symmetry-adapted bases for boundary element methods \cite{aimi2008restriction,allgower1998bem,allgower1998integral,allgower1998numerical} including on the surface of a cube \cite{georg1993exploiting}.
-The $D_4$ symmetry group has also been used in the construction of spectral methods \cite{li2014symmetrizing}.
-Munthe--Kaas constructed Fourier-like symmetry-adapted bases associated with different discrete groups including the $D_3$ symmetry group associated with an equilateral triangle \cite{munthe2006group,StructurePreserving} .
-Outside of PDEs, symmetry-adapted bases have been used effectively in computational algebraic geometry \cite{gatermann2004symmetry}, computing cubature rules \cite{HubertCubature}, and optimisation \cite{metzlaff2025symmetry}.
+Allgower, Georg and collaborators pursued using symmetry-adapted bases for Boundary Element Methods \cite{aimi2008restriction,allgower1998bem,allgower1998integral,allgower1998numerical} including on the surface of a cube \cite{georg1993exploiting}. }

+\addition{While the existing work on incorporating representation theory into mesh-based methods (Finite and Boundary Element Methods) was mathematically beautiful there was no noticeable uptake in practical computation.
+There are a couple reasons for this.
+There are very few geometries in 3D that can be approximated by meshes that have symmetries, essentially limited to variants of the five platonic solids, or put another way, any finite subgroup of 3D rotations ($SO(3)$) has only one of five forms \cite{aahlander2005applications}.
+But the real deal-killer is that multigrid techniques enable significantly larger scale parallelisation than symmetry-adapted bases.
+Thus research on this topic largely fizzled out in the early 2000s.}